hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 ##### Size

-To apply a predefined typographic style it's necessary to pass a `@size` argument:
+To apply a predefined typographic style, it's necessary to pass a `@size` argument:

 ```handlebars
 <Hds::RichTooltip as |RT|>